linus-amg/pokedex-challenge/README.md

 ## How to run this locally

+### Prerequisites
+- Docker, I used version 20.10.21
+- NodeJS, I used version 16.15.0 with npm version 9.1.2

 ### Clone the repository and enter the directory, then checkout the feature branch
 ```sh
 $ git clone https://github.com/linus-amg/pokedex-challenge.git